 - The IUD is a small plastic device containing copper or hormones and is inserted into the uterus by a medical professional.

-- The IUD does not stop the sperm from entering into the uterus, but rather it changes cervical mucus decreasing the probability of fertilization and it changes the lining of the uterus preventing implantation should fertilization occur.
+- The IUD does not stop the sperm from entering into the uterus, but rather it changes cervical mucus decreasing the probability of fertilization.
+It also changes the lining of the uterus preventing implantation should fertilization occur.

 Withdrawal & Sterilization:

-Neither withdrawal nor sterilizations prevent transmission of sexually transmitted diseases.
+Neither withdrawal nor sterilization prevent transmission of sexually transmitted diseases.

 - Withdrawal involves the removal of the erect penis from the vagina prior to ejaculation.

-- Sterilization involves the surgical closing of tubes that carry sperm
+- Sterilization involves the surgical closing of the vas deferens (the tubes that carry sperm).

 - This procedure is referred to as a vasectomy.